 Who We Are Today:

-The Grimsby Public Library's mission is to bring information, ideas, and people of all ages together to enrich lives, promote literacy and build community.
+The Grimsby Public Library's mission is to enrich lives by connecting community and inspiring discovery.
 With an ever expanding number of services and collections, we strive to provide our patrons with equal access to a diverse range of books, literature & video, various cultural & educational resources, and the technological equipment & devices to help our community grow.

 Grimsby Public Library Quickfacts Timeline